Monsignor Peter Garcia

 Assigned as follows:

-Summary of Abuse Allegations against Monsignor Peter E. Garcia:
+Summary of Abuse Allegations against Monsignor Peter Garcia:

-Monsignor Peter E. Garcia’s career consisted of many short term assignments throughout the Archdiocese.
+Monsignor Peter Garcia was ordained a priest in 1966, who served in multiple parishes in the Archdiocese of Los Angeles.
+His career consisted of many short term assignments throughout the Archdiocese.
 According to media reports, in 1984, the aunt of two minor boys reported that he engaged in sexually inappropriate conduct with her two nephews.
 At least 12 people have accused Monsignor Garcia of child sexual abuse from 1961 to 1983.
 He allegedly abused boys as young as 7 years old in his parish.
 He has been named in at least three civil lawsuits.

 In 1989, Cardinal Mahony requested that Monsignor Garcia seek laicization.
 It is believed he resigned from ministry in 1989.
 In 1993, after another allegation of child sexual abuse was made against Monsignor Garica, he was sent to St. Luke Institute and Servants of the Paraclete for treatment.
 He reportedly admitted abusing boys from the time of his ordination in 1966.

 Monsignor Garcia was laicized in 2006.
 In 2007, at least one claim was settled as part of a $660M settlement with 508 plaintiffs.
 His name appeared on the Archdiocese of Los Angeles’ list of clergy credibly accused of sex abuse of minors.
 From 1998 until his death in 2009, his whereabouts were unknown.